Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison to -ray detected stellar clusters

-All black curves in the top left panel of Figure~\ref{fig:data}, as well as the results for the grey band, are calculated accounting for the predicted gamma-ray emission from the entire bubble, whose estimated radius ranges between $\sim 110$ and 130\,pc, depending on the assumed cluster mass.
+The results for the grey band are calculated accounting for the predicted gamma-ray emission from the entire bubble, whose estimated radius ranges between $\sim 110$ and 130\,pc, depending on the assumed cluster mass.
 Such a radius corresponds to an angular size of $(1.6-1.8)^\circ$ at 4~kpc distance.
-However, the size of the gamma-ray emission detected by HESS is $\sim 1^{\circ}$ \citep{Westerlund1_2022}, corresponding to a radius of $\sim 60$\,pc.
+However, the size of the gamma-ray emission detected by H.E.S.S. is $\sim 1^{\circ}$ \citep{Westerlund1_2022}, corresponding to a radius of $\sim 60$\,pc.
 Such a discrepancy poses a challenge to our hadronic model.
 In fact, this argument was already raised by \cite{Harer+2023}, who claimed a dominant leptonic contribution because the size of the emitting region is smaller than the estimated bubble size.
-However, this model requires a very large acceleration efficiency, which is at odds with the typical values of $\sim 10\%$ inferred from SNR shocks.
-Although we estimate a rather larger bubble size, the fragmentation process can be responsible for an apparent reduced size of the bubble, especially if CR are allowed to easily escape from the region where the fragmented shell is located.
-In fact, the magnetic turbulence may be damped while the plasma is advected away from the termination shock, implying a faster escape of particles and a correspondingly reduced $\gamma$-ray emission.
-Our model does not account for such an effect which we consider important to assess the full validity of the hadronic model.
-If we account only for the gamma-ray emission from a region of $\sim 60$\,pc, the required efficiency increases to $\gtrsim60\%$ in the Kraichnan diffusion scenario, while considering the case of Bohm diffusion and keeping the external density of 9.4 cm$^{-3}$ the efficiency required drops by a factor of 10.
-Hence we provide a model with Bohm diffusion and an external density set to 9.4 cm$^{-3}$, which is shown with a red solid line in the top panel of Figure~\ref{fig:data}: such a case requires an efficiency of 7\%.
-As a consequence, we find that the hadronic model is a viable explanation of the gamma-ray emission of Wd1, provided that the external density is of order ten particles per cm$^{3}$.
+However, this model requires a very large electron acceleration efficiency, of the order or 1\%, which is at odds with the typical values of 0.1\%-0.01\% inferred from SNR shocks.
+Although we estimate a rather larger bubble size, the shell fragmentation can be responsible for an apparent reduced size of the bubble, especially if CR are allowed to easily escape from the region where the fragmented shell is located, a scenario supported by the recent finding by \cite{Lemoine-Goumard+2025} who detected gamma-ray emission immediately outside the Wd1 bubble compatible with an outflow of high energy particles from the bubble itself.
+In fact, the magnetic turbulence may be damped while the plasma is advected away from the termination shock, implying a faster escape of particles and a correspondingly reduced $\gamma$-ray emission from the bubble interior.
+Our model does not account for such an effect, which we consider important to assess the full validity of the hadronic model.
+If we account only for the gamma-ray emission from a region of $\sim 60$\,pc, by simply rescaling for the volume ratio between the 60~pc bubble and the one we derived, the required efficiency increases to $\gtrsim30\%$ in the Kraichnan diffusion scenario, while considering the case of Bohm diffusion and keeping the external density of 6.3 cm$^{-3}$ the efficiency required is $\sim5\%$, as shown by the red line (see also Table \ref{tab:indivSCs}).
+As a consequence, we find that the hadronic model is a viable explanation of the gamma-ray emission of Wd1, provided that the external density is of the order of ten particles per cm$^{3}$.
 A more detailed model than the one presented here is needed to properly account for the spatial morphology.